runtimerevolution/labs/README.md

 Ensure compatibility with existing systems and data formats, and handle input/output preprocessing as needed.
 Evaluation and Iteration:

-Continuously evaluate the performance of the deployed model on relevant metrics, both quantitatively and qualitatively.
+We should continuously evaluate the performance of the deployed model on relevant metrics, both quantitatively and qualitatively.
 Collect feedback from users and stakeholders to identify areas for improvement and prioritize future development efforts.
 Iterate on the architecture, data, and model as necessary to address emerging challenges and optimize performance over time